The Kindergarten Journey

 Opportunities are created to experience the wonder and beauty of the changing seasons, and to celebrate the festivals of the year.
 These celebrations bring Kindergarten and families together, thereby fostering and enriching the rhythm of the year in the child’s daily life.

-We begin structured Kindergarten sessions in the year in which the child turns four.
-(December birthdays wait till the year in which they turn five) The four year old’s attend 2 half-day sessions per week, finishing with lunch eaten together.
+We begin structured Kindergarten sessions in the year in which the child turns 4 (December birthdays wait till the year in which they turn 5).
+The 4 year old’s attend 2 half-day sessions per week, finishing with lunch eaten together.

-The children then enter a mixed age kindergarten room where as five and six year old’s they progress through a play based curriculum with indoor and outdoor play, story time, singing, movement activities and craft.
+The children then enter a mixed age kindergarten room where as 5 and six 6 olds, they progress through a play based curriculum with indoor and outdoor play, story time, singing, movement activities and craft.

-The five year old’s may attend full days on Mondays Tuesdays and Wednesdays, with half days on Thursdays and Fridays.
+The 5 year olds may attend full days on Mondays, Tuesdays and Wednesdays, with half days on Thursdays and Fridays.

-The six year old’s attend five full days per week, with an early close on Thursdays.
+The 6 year olds attend 5 full days per week, with an early close on Thursdays.
 Each Kindergarten has its own daily and weekly rhythm, however they share similar routines.

 An example of the Kindergarten day is as follows: